 3. Of the instances disclosed in Question 2 above, details of the appeal/revision preferred in cases where monetary or non-monetary action has been appealed.

-Case Details Name of the regulatory/ enforcement agencies/ judicial institution Not Applicable
+Name of the reg Not Applicable

 4. Does the entity have an anti-corruption or anti-bribery policy?
 If yes, provide details in brief and if available, provide a web-link to the policy.